 "You don't put people on life boats unless you think the ship is sinking," Morrison said.

-The condition followed negotiations with a bank group led by JPMorgan Chase & Co (JPM.N) over an extension of a $100 million credit line, on which Dewey had drawn down $75 million.
-The banks on Monday granted Dewey a two-week extension on a deadline to avoid defaulting on the loans.
+Dewey continues to struggle with debt.
+A bank group led by JPMorgan Chase & Co (JPM.N) granted Dewey a two-week extension on Monday on a deadline to avoid defaulting on roughly $75 million in loans.

 In London, Dewey leaders are considering putting the British office into an insolvency proceeding under British law, a person close to the discussions said.
 The discussions were described as preliminary.

 Amid these talks, Dewey removed the names of four partners in London from its website between Tuesday and Wednesday.

 Those included Nabil Khodadad, who co-headed Dewey's project finance and infrastructure practice.
 Khodadad confirmed on Wednesday that he had joined Vinson & Elkins.
 Khodadad, who declined further comment, was joined by Andrew Neiland, a "local," or non-equity, partner in Dewey's London office.

 Another London lawyer, Julio Castro, became the third Dewey tax partner to join accounting firm KPMG.
 Castro left Dewey on April 27, according to Dewey spokesman Duncan Miller.

 Dewey also removed corporate partner Stephen Walters from its website.
 Miller said he could not confirm the departure.
 Walters did not respond to requests for comment.

 - Obama condemns killing of reporter, U.S. hits militants in Iraq |

 - Gaza war rages on, Hamas says Israel tried to kill its military chief |